 Highlights of the Palatine Hill

 Like many archaeological sites in Rome, the Palatine Hill was the site of constant human activity and development over many centuries.
-As a result, ruins lay one on top of the other, and it's often difficult to tell one thing from another.
-Also like many sites in Rome, a lack of descriptive signage makes it challenging to know what you're looking at.
+As a result, ruins lay one on top of the other, and it's often difficult to tell one item from another.
+Also, like many sites in Rome, a lack of descriptive signage makes it challenging to know at what you're looking.
 If you are very interested in Roman archaeology, it's worth it to buy a guidebook, or at least a good map, that offers more information on the site.
 Otherwise, you can just wander the hill at leisure, enjoy the green space and appreciate the vastness of the buildings there.

 As you wander, look for these most important sites on the Palatine Hill: